 When Slick points out that atheists "cannot say there are no evidences for God because the atheist cannot know all evidences that possibly exist in the world" [sic], he overlooks the fact that an atheist can justifiably say that he does not know of any legitimate evidences for god.
 And, given that the same "evidences" are offered in support of claims that different gods exists, it is hard to see how any "evidences" can be considered legitimate.
 Again, knowledge and belief are hierarchically and contextually dependent upon prior knowledge and beliefs, reducing ultimately to one's starting points (assuming one is systematic about the content of his mind).
 If one is not aware of any "evidences for God," he is certainly justified in not accepting the claim that there is a god.
 If one has been presented with "evidences for God" and, after examining those evidences, concludes that they are insufficient, he is justified in not accepting the claim that there is a god.
 Furthermore, if one can present good reasons for why belief in a god is irrational, then by all means, he is fully justified in rejecting the claim that a god exists.
 Slick does not seem to be aware of these points.

 I am fully aware of the points that Mr. Bethrick has raised in the preceding paragraph, and I have attempted to deal with them in my writing against atheism in other papers by stating that there is a degree of agnosticism among atheists.
-What I mean is that since the atheist cannot know all evidences, or anti-god evidences, or anti-god proofs, etc., it is logically necessary that there may indeed be such evidence and/or proofs out there not yet known.
+What I mean is that since the atheist cannot know all evidences or anti-god evidences or anti-god proofs, etc., that it is logically necessary that there may indeed be such evidence and/or proofs out there not yet known.
 Since he cannot know there is no god, he can only believe, based upon a "lack of evidences," that there is no god.
 This is not proof.
-This is a measure of faith in knowing you don't know enough; hence, the agnosticism, or not knowing for sure.
+This is a measure of faith in knowing you don't know enough, hence, the agnosticism or not knowing for sure.

 Slick then wants to conclude that "since there could be evidences presented in the future, the atheist must acknowledge that there may indeed be a proof that has so far been undiscovered and that the existence of God is possible."
 That would be the case if the what is claimed were shown to be a legitimate possibility.
 However, if one recognizes that god-belief is inherently contradictory to reality and thus irrational, then it would be wrong to think that "there could be evidences presented in the future" for such belief.
 Thus I cannot accept Slick's contention that an atheist is really only an agnostic "since at best the atheist can only be skeptical of God's existence."
 Clearly this is not the case for those who embrace reason consistently.
 One need not "prove that there is no god" nor does he have to worry about hypothetical "evidences presented in the future."
 If he does not believe, he is an atheist.